Trump fires FBI director Comey; aides cite handling of Clinton emails case

 The firing also came as Comey is leading investigations into allegations that the Trump campaign and transition team had inappropriate contacts with Russia.

-In a memorandum commenting on Comey’s firing, Deputy Attorney General Rod J. Rosenstein said the “FBI’s reputation and credibility suffered substantial damage” over the past year.
-The letter chided Comey for his conclusion, announced at a news conference on July 5, 2016, that as Secretary of State Clinton demonstrated no criminal intent in her handling of classified emails and thathe was closing the case against her.
+In a memorandum commenting on Comey’s firing, Deputy Attorney General Rod Rosenstein said the “FBI’s reputation and credibility suffered substantial damage” over the past year.
+The letter chided Comey for his conclusion, announced at a news conference on July 5, 2016, that as secretary of state, Clinton demonstrated no criminal intent in her handling of classified emails and that he was closing the case against her.

 “I do not understand his refusal to accept the nearly universal conclusion that he was mistaken,” Rosenstein wrote.